-Table 2-1 Relationship of Materiality to Type of Opinion Materiality Significance in Terms of Reasonable Type of Level Users' Decisions Opinion Immaterial Users' decisions are unlikely to be affected Unqualified Material Users' decisions are likely to be affected only if the information in question is important to the specific decisions being made.
+Table 2-1 Relationship of Materiality to Type of Opinion Materiality Level Significance in Terms of Reasonable Users' Type of Decisions Opinion Immaterial Users' decisions are unlikely to be affected Unqualified Material Users' decisions are likely to be affected only if the information in question is important to the specific decisions being made.
 The overall financial statements are presented fairly.
-Qualified Highly Most or all users' decisions based on Disclaimer material the financial statements are likely to be significantly affected or Adverse
+Qualified Highly material Most or all users' decisions based on the financial statements are likely to be significantly affected Disclaimer or Adverse